 If the above-mentioned is not obeyed, the landlord cannot fulfill his claim and you as a tenant is not responsible for anything.
 As a result, you have the right to have your entire deposit refunded.

 If your landlord only rents out one tenancy, the landlord is not obliged to conduct an inspection when you are moving out.
-However, the landlord must bring his/her requirements for refurbishment to your knowledge within two weeks from the day you have moved out.
-The landlord must inform you of which defects in the tenancy that must be repaired and what the price for this will be.
+However, the landlord must bring his/her requirements for refurbishment to your knowledge within 2 weeks from the day you have moved out, unless you have agreed on a longer notice period in the lease agreement.
+The landlord must inform you of which defects in the tenancy that must be repaired and what the price for these will be.

 - Look through your move-in report before you and your landlord make the inspection when you are moving out.
 In this way, you become aware of how the condition was when you moved in and thus how the tenancy shall be handed over.